Romeo and Juliet Windmill: The Taliesin Historic District

 Romeo and Juliet is one of five buildings designed by Frank Lloyd Wright on what became his property, which is now known as the Taliesin estate.
 From the windmill, it is possible to see three of the other structures on the Taliesin estate: his home Taliesin is on an adjacent hill to the north, Tan-y-Deri (his sister's house) is near the windmill's base, and the Hillside Home School is down the hill to windmill's south.
 Also on the estate is the farming structure, Midway Barn.

 Construction

 Originally clad in shingles, the windmill was re-clad in cypress board and batten in 1938.
-Repairs on the windmill were attempted by its owner, the Frank Lloyd Wright Foundation and an effort on restoration was completed in 1992 by the newly formed Taliesin Preservation, Inc., which carries out restoration on the Taliesin estate with assistance from the Frank Lloyd Wright Foundation.
+Repairs on the windmill were attempted by its owner, the Frank Lloyd Wright Foundation, and restoration was completed in 1992 by the newly formed Taliesin Preservation, Inc., which carries out restoration on the Taliesin estate with assistance from the Frank Lloyd Wright Foundation.
 The windmill no longer pumps water.